DefinitelyTyped/tsd/README.md

 TSD is a package manager to install [TypeScript](http://www.typescriptlang.org/) definition files directly from the community driven [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repository.

-:bangbang: Version `0.5.x` not backwards compatible with the config files from earlier versions (as the data source changed so much).

 #### 0.5.x Preview notes :warning:

 *	Version `0.5.x` is functional and usable but still in development:
 	*	If you decide to use it be sure to update regularly.
 	*	There will be bugs and quirks.
-We do out best to remove the bugs.
+We do out best to remove some bugs.
-*	It is recommended you check-in the definitions you install into your VCS:	*
+*	It is recommended you check-in the definitions you install into your VCS:
 	*	The `tsd.json` file saves [repo + commit + path] so usually we can find the file but you might want to make local changes.
 	*	Don't forget to push your fixes back to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) (maybe one day TSD will help you with this).
+*	Not backwards compatible with the config files from earlier versions (as the data source changed so much).
-*	API and options are not 100% final.
+*	API and options are incomplete and not 100% final.
+*	See below for legacy version.

 #### Rate limit